lnpeng/BloggerMVCHibernate/README.md

 # BloggerMVCHibernate
-Blogs web application is a Spring MVC web app where a blogger can register, add a blog and see recent blogs.
+Blogger web application is a Spring MVC web app where a blogger can register, add a blog and see recent blogs.

 # Description

 `home.jsp`, `blogs.jsp`, `registerForm.jsp`, `profile.jsp` are **views** that welcome users, display recent blogs and provide forms to add a new blog and register themselves.

 `HomeController`, `BlogsController` and `BloggerController` are **controllers** that handle requests and process forms. `HomeController`'s `home` method returns home view name. `BlogsController`'s `blogs` method uses a `BlogRepository` to retrieve recent blogs, places them on the **model** and returns view name; `saveBlog` method processes blog form and save a new blog to `BlogRepository`. `BloggerController` returns registration form's view name, processes the blogger registration form and save a new blogger to `BloggerRepository`, and redirects the request to a confirmation page.
 The view names are resolved by `InternalResourceViewResolver`.